threefoldtech/digitalmeX/docs/publishing_platform/README.md

 ## Open publish framework

-It is the tool used by 3bot to publish contents.
+It is the tool used by 3bot to publish content.
 It acts as starting point for running and loading all services and servers needed for publishing websites and wikis.
 It enables the 3bot owners to publish their content easily using markdown files.